pvillela/rust-bench-diff/src/lib1.md

     - In most cases, Type II error frequency was in line (within 2 sigma) with a beta of 0.05 and the corresponding binomial distribution (p=0.05, n=100) for the sample size used.
 The exceptions were the comparisons involving either a small relative latency difference (1%) together with low or high variance, or a moderate relative latency difference (10%) together with a high latency variance.
   - Unsurprisingly, the observed Type II errors are higher when the difference in means/medians is smaller and/or the variance is higher.
 Of course, Type II errors can be reduced by increasing the sample size (and testing time), which reduces beta.

-# Limitations

-This library works well for latencies at the microseconds or millisecons order of magnitude, but not for latencies at the nanoseconds order of magnitude.

 # Examples